CityRelay

 Can health and safety issues stop my property from being rented?

-If you fail to act on the notice, you will not only be prohibited from renting your property; you will also be subject to penalties.
+If you fail to act on the notice, you will not only be prohibited from renting your property.
+You will also be subject to penalties.
 You will also be subject to hefty fines and penalties.

 How can professional management reduce compliance risk?